 In addition, we include small articles on notable seismic events that occurred during the half-year period, and articles describing the history and operational standards and procedures used at various observatories and networks that contribute their data to the ISC.

-Volume 53, Issue I of the Summary covers data analysis on the first six months of data year 2016 including: Summary of Seismicity, Statistics of Collected Data, Overview of the ISC Bulletin, Leading Data Contributors.
+Volume 56, Issue II of the Summary covers data analysis on the last six months of data year 2019 including: Summary of Seismicity, Statistics of Collected Data, Overview of the ISC Bulletin, Leading Data Contributors.